-On November 2nd, 2021, she brought in a rather extraordinary guest and personal friend, Tony Shellman to help her.
+On November 2, 2021, she brought in a rather extraordinary guest and personal friend, Tony Shellman, to help her.
 Back in the day, there was no doubt that the Walker Wear offices were packed with stars and other prominent figures, but one, in particular, would come to stand mighty tall above the rest, and he would do so by becoming an icon of his own.
-Seattle-native rose through her team’s ranks and went on to become co-founder of the legendary labels ENYCE, Mecca, and Parish Nation.
-Tony Shellman, stopped by to share some of his expertise being an alumnus of Parsons School of Design and shed light on his time at Walker Wear as a sales representative and discuss his insights on the streetwear industry.
+The Seattle native rose through her team’s ranks and went on to become co-founder of the legendary labels ENYCE, Mecca, and Parish Nation.
+Tony Shellman stopped by to share some of his expertise as an alumnus of Parsons School of Design, shed light on his time at Walker Wear as a sales representative, and discuss his insights on the streetwear industry.
 Check out the photos above and tell us what you think of these two history-makers coming together again via our social channels!